Introduction-to-Autonomous-Robots/Introduction-to-Autonomous-Robots.github.io/_posts/labs/advanced/2022-01-16-Lab_1_Inverse_Kinematics.md

 - A Python module with blocking implementations of isJointPosSafe, MoveJ and MoveL.
 Both functions will need to execute until the robot reaches a desired location or return failure.
-Assume "plane" to be a glboal variable that defines the robot's keep-out zone.
+Assume "plane" to be a global variable that defines the robot's keep-out zone.
 - Please only deliver one Python file, that is all code for inverse kinematics needs to be contained therein.
 Do not submit iPython notebooks, but convert them into a stand-alone controller (see below).
+Only provide variable and function definitions.
+Make sure you comment out all your other code/tests, so that your submission can be tested by simply importing the file.

 # Notes